shopware/shopware/src/Docs/_new/4-how-to/200-add-admin-new-field.md

 ## Setup

-This HowTo **does not** explain how you can create a new plugin for the Shopware platform.
+This HowTo **does not** explain how you can create a new plugin for Shopware 6.
 Head over to our [Plugin quick start guide](./../2-internals/4-plugins/010-plugin-quick-start.md) to learn creating a plugin at first.

 ## Injecting into the administration

 The main entry point to customize the administration via plugin is the `main.js` file.
-It has to be placed into a `<plugin root>/src/Resources/admininistration` directory in order to be automatically found by the Shopware platform.
+It has to be placed into a `<plugin root>/src/Resources/admininistration` directory in order to be automatically found by Shopware 6.
 *Note: This path can be changed by overriding the [getAdministrationEntryPath](./../2-internals/4-plugins/020-plugin-base-class.md#getAdministrationEntryPath) method of your plugin's base class.*

 Your `main.js` file then needs to override the [Vue component](https://vuejs.org/v2/guide/components.html) using the